 Sure there are a very few dedicated fisherwomen who would be more than happy to spend a week fishing in the mangroves with you and the boys but don’t even bother trying to put that one on the average partner or family.
 You won’t enjoy yourself and either will they.

 Hopefully by the time you get to the end of this article you will be reasonably excited about the prospects of a trip to the Whitsunday’s but here’s the really encouraging bit.
 As a little experiment tonight, at the dinner table, (do families still eat dinner together) propose a family holiday to the Whitsunday Islands and watch the reaction. — Guaranteed it will be favourable.

 Why the Whitsunday’s remains so underutilized by fishermen has always been a mystery to me.
 Its access is just too easy.
 Either way its an easy flight or drive from Sydney, Brisbane or Cairns.
-Accommodation options abound and supplies facilities and services are too numerous to mention.
-But the fact that you can get a tattoo before heading down for a mixed sushi platter will give some idea of how much there is available that you do, or even don’t want.
+Accommodation options abound and supplies, facilities and services are too numerous to mention — but the fact that you can get a tattoo before heading down for a mixed sushi platter will give some idea of how much there is available .

 I’ve done the Whitties plenty of times now over the last twenty years but without a doubt the highlight was a trip I did recently, cruising the islands aboard a bare boat charter.

 The options for accessing the superb fishing that this area offers are numerous.
 Staying at Airlie beach on the mainland and travelling to the fishing grounds on a day by day basis is feasible although the distances involved in getting to some of the outer islands can be inhibiting.

 The other alternative is to base yourself on the outer islands.
 There are three options within this option.
 You can book yourself into one of the many resorts.
 This is the comfortable option and gives you immediate access to the best fishing grounds.
 Its also reasonably costly.